Gratis Versand in ganz Österreich

 Imperial Intimacies

-• ""Where are you from?" was the question hounding Hazel Carby as a girl in post-war London.
-One of the so-called brown babies of the Windrush generation, born to a Jamaican father and Welsh mother, Carby's place in her home, her neighbourhood, and her country of birth was always in doubt.
-Emerging from this setting, Carby untangles the threads connecting members of her family in a web woven by the British Empire across the Atlantic.
-We meet Carby's working-class grandmother Beatrice, a seamstress challenged by poverty and disease.
-In England, she was thrilled by the cosmopolitan fantasies of empire, by cities built with slave-trade profits, and by street peddlers selling fashionable Jamaican delicacies.
-In Jamaica, we follow the lives of both the "white Carbys" and the "black Carbys," including Mary Ivey, a free woman of colour, whose children are fathered by Lilly Carby, a British soldier who arrived in Jamaica in 1789 to be absorbed into the plantation aristocracy.
-And we discover the hidden stories of Bridget and Nancy, two women owned by Lilly who survived the Middle Passage from Africa to the Caribbean.
-Moving between Jamaican plantations, the hills of Devon, the port cities of Bristol, Cardiff, and Kingston, and the working-class estates of South London, Carby's family story is at once an intimate personal history and a sweeping summation of the violent entanglement of two islands.
-In charting British empire's interweaving of capital and bodies, public language and private feeling, Carby will find herself reckoning with what she can tell, what she can remember, and what she can bear to know."-- Amazon
+• "Where are you from?" was a persistent question for Hazel Carby in post-war London.
+As a brown baby of the Windrush generation, born to a Jamaican father and Welsh mother, her identity was always uncertain.
+Carby explores her family's connections, revealing a complex web woven by the British Empire across the Atlantic.
+We meet her working-class grandmother Beatrice, a seamstress facing poverty and disease, who was captivated by the empire's cosmopolitan allure, as well as the cities built on slave-trade profits and street vendors selling Jamaican delicacies.
+In Jamaica, we encounter the "white Carbys" and "black Carbys," including Mary Ivey, a free woman of color whose children were fathered by Lilly Carby, a British soldier integrated into the plantation elite in 1789.
+The hidden stories of Bridget and Nancy, two women owned by Lilly who survived the Middle Passage, also emerge.
+Carby's narrative spans Jamaican plantations, Devon's hills, and the port cities of Bristol, Cardiff, and Kingston, intertwining her personal history with the broader violent legacy of colonialism.
+Through this journey, she grapples with memory, identity, and the weight of her family's past.

 Imperial Intimacies